On a Stirling-Whitney-Riordan triangle: Total positivity of the Stirling-Whitney-Riordan triangle

 \section{Total positivity of the Stirling-Whitney-Riordan triangle}

 Let $A=[a_{n,k}]_{n,k\ge 0}$ be a matrix of real numbers.
 It is called {\it totally positive} ({\it TP} for short) if all its minors are nonnegative.
 It is called {\it TP$_r$} if all minors of order $k\le r$ are nonnegative.
 Let $\textbf{x}=(x_i)_{i\in{I}}$ is a set of indeterminates.
-A matrix $A$ with entries being polynomials in $\mathbb{R}[\textbf{x}]$ is called \textbf{x-totally positive} (\textbf{x}-TP for short) if all its minors are polynomials with nonnegative coefficients in the indeterminates $\textbf{x}$ and is called \textbf{x-totally positive of order $r$} ({\it \textbf{x}-TP$_r$} for short) if all its minors of order $k\le r$ are polynomials with nonnegative coefficients in the indeterminates $\textbf{x}$.
-Total positivity of matrices is an important and powerful concept that arises often in various branches of mathematics, see the monographs \cite{Kar68,Pin10} for general details about total positivity.
-We also refer reader to \cite{Bre89,Bre95,CLW15,CLW152,GV85,S90,Zhu14,Zhu2018,Zhu203} for total positivity in combinatorics.
-We present the total positivity of the Stirling-Whitney-Riordan triangle as follows.
+A matrix $A$ with entries being polynomials in $\mathbb{R}[\textbf{x}]$ is {\it\textbf{x-totally positive}} (\textbf{x}-TP for short) if all its minors are polynomials with nonnegative coefficients in the indeterminates $\textbf{x}$ and is {\it\textbf{x-totally positive of order $r$}} ({\it \textbf{x}-TP$_r$} for short) if all its minors of order $k\le r$ are polynomials with nonnegative coefficients in the indeterminates $\textbf{x}$.
+Total positivity of matrices is an important and powerful concept that arises often in various branches of mathematics (see the monographs \cite{Kar68,Pin10} for general details about total positivity).
+We also refer the reader to \cite{Bre89,Bre95,CLW15,CLW152,GV85,Monge12,S90,Zhu14,Zhu2018,Zhu203} for total positivity in combinatorics.
+The following presents the total positivity of the Stirling-Whitney-Riordan triangle.